Are your SaaS customers getting the features they paid for?

 Bunny provides a complete quoting, billing and subscription management platform for both sales-led and product-led SaaS companies.
 Bunny is the single source of truth for your entire product catalog and all associated features, usage limits and relevant charges.

-Then through the use of a developer integration, Bunny is able to push the subscribed feature set to the SaaS application which can then unlock or restrict the appropriate features and limits.
+Through developer integration, Bunny pushes the subscribed feature set to the SaaS application which can then unlock or restrict the appropriate features and limits - automatically, as soon as a quote is accepted.